ManojChandran/eduk8snotes/notes/chapter_06_Kube_Probes.md

       initialDelaySeconds: 5
       periodSeconds: 5
 ```
+> You can replace "readinessProbe" with "startupProbe" or "livenessProbe", template will be valid

 ### What are the major components of liveness probe?
 * initialDelaySeconds: Time to wait before performing the first probe after the container has started.